Advice on infection control measures for sex on premises settings

-There is a vaccine against smallpox that can provide protection against monkeypox.
-This is now approved in Europe for use against monkeypox.
-For the time being, we recommend this vaccine for preventive use only after an exposure to monkeypox (Post-exposure vaccination) to prevent disease or reduce its severity.
+There is a vaccine against smallpox that can provide protection against mpox.
+This is now approved in Europe for use against mpox.
+For the time being, we recommend this vaccine for preventive use only after an exposure to mpox (Post-exposure vaccination) to prevent disease or reduce its severity.

 Do you suspect you may be infected?